April 24, 2013 — Kentucky State Police in Ashland have ruled the death of Nathan Barker, 20, of Olive Hill, an accident.

 At the time of Barker's disappearance, investigators were looking into the possibility of ties to the then-unsolved murder of Dillon “Nemo” Bryant, also of Olive Hill.

-Investigating officer Detective Ben Cramer determined there were no connection with Barker’s death and any other criminal investigation.
+KSP Detective Ben Cramer determined there were no connection between Barker’s death and any other criminal investigation.